Warana River: Dams and irrigation plans

-Many Kolhapuri dams and some small scale irrigation projects have been completed in the Warana valley, and villages like Varanagar (Kodoli) have developed due to industry.
+Many Kolhapur type dams and some small scale irrigation projects have been completed in the Warana valley, and villages like Varanagar (Kodoli) have developed due to industry.
 A major irrigation project has been undertaken at Amboli in Shahuwadi taluka and at Shirala talukas in Sangli district.
 The project is planned to be completed in Shirala taluka on Morna river, while the Kadvi project is planned to be completed in Potfugi river in Shahuwadi taluka.
 There are many paved roads, district major roads and rural roads connecting the villages in this valley, but there is no railway or air transport in this valley.
 Kolhapur, Miraj, Sangli are the nearest railway stations to the people of this valley.

 Tributaries

 Kadvi and Morna are the major tributaries of Warana.
 Kadvi river in Kolhapur district originates in the Sahyadri mountains near Amba Ghat at an altitude of about 700 meters.

-The Kadvi river flows almost parallel to the Warana river.
+The Kadvi River flows almost parallel to the Warana River.
 She finds Potfugee, Ambardi, Anveer and Kandra as her main streams.
-About 35 km away, it meets the Warana near Sagav.
+About 35 km away, it meets the Warana near Sarud.
 When the river Kadvi is met, the flow of Warana becomes very wide.

 Morna is another important tributary of Warana in Sangli district.
 The river originates near Dhamwade hill.
 The river flows south and southeast.
 The length of this river is about 27 km.
 Morna valley boasts of large number of Betel farms.
 The river Morna meets Warana near Mangle village in Shirala taluka.
 On the right, Kansa river is 20 km from Udgiri.
 It flows to Warana near Malewadi in Panhala taluka.
 Sharli and Ambardi were the other tributaries of Warana.